 There are many different types of authors; novelists, poets, journalists, screenwriters, playwrights, copywriters, and so on.
 There are also many genres of writing; academic, creative, business, professional, and journalistic.
 For as many different types of books and published writings there are in the world, there are as many different types of authors that write them.

 Would you make a good author?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test

 Authors use their voice in the form of text to express ideas, thoughts, images and information.
 There are various types of writers and many paths to choose from.
 Here are just a few: